 5. Modern Defense is a Low Theory System

 And we have left one of the best points for last – the good news is that you won’t have to learn too much theory either!

 Rather than learning and remembering exact moves and long lines, you will have to study many games, find the plans, and understand the resulting positions.
 This is a great opportunity to learn a new opening and improve your chess understanding at the same time – study structures, plans, and other typical middlegame ideas.

-These are only a few reasons why you should give this interesting opening a look and see if it could fit your style.
-Check out the games played by the specialists of these openings, play around with the typical plans and we are sure you will discover other new reasons why the Modern could find a spot in your repertoire!
+These are only a few reasons why you should give this interesting opening a look.
+And, see if it could fit your style.
+Check out the games played by the specialists of these openings and play around with the typical plans.
+Also, we are sure you will discover other new reasons why the Modern could find a spot in your repertoire!

-IM Milovan Ratkovic has just released the ultimate “quickstart” course on the Modern, a 10-hour mastermind covering move orders, attacking plans, and strategic blueprints you can implement in your own games.
+IM Milovan Ratkovic has just released the ultimate “quickstart” course on the Modern Defense, a 10-hour mastermind covering move orders, attacking plans, and strategic blueprints you can implement in your own games.